A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

 \subsection{Protocol rules}

 We now describe the protocol rules of the general consensus framework.
-A proposer~$P$ can send two types of messages, $\prevote(B,T,P)$ and $\precommit(B,T,P)$, where $B$ and $T$ are blocks in the block tree such that $T=B$ or $T$ is a descendant of~$B$ ($T$ is typically the tip of the current chain of~$P$).
-In an implementation, $B$ and $T$ can be block hashes and $P$ the public key and signature of the block proposer~$P$.
+A validator~$\validator$ can send two types of messages, $\prevote(B,T,\validator)$ and $\precommit(B,T,\validator)$, where $B$ and $T$ are blocks in the block tree such that $T=B$ or $T$ is a descendant of~$B$ ($T$ is typically the tip of the current chain of~$\validator$).
+In an implementation, $B$ and $T$ can be block hashes and $\validator$ the public key and signature of the validator~$\validator$.
 We assume that both types of messages are added to the blocks so that we can refer to the \emph{prevotes} and \emph{precommits} included in the blockchain from the genesis block up to the tip~$T$.
-Moreover, we shortly write that a block proposer prevotes for~$B$ if $P$ sends a~$\prevote(B,T,P)$ message and equivalently that $P$ precommits for~$B$ if it sends a message~$\precommit(B,T,P)$ for a block~$T$.
-Next, we describe the protocol rules that must be satisfied when sending prevote and precommit messages and the conditions for block proposers to decide for blocks.
+Moreover, we shortly write that a validator prevotes for~$B$ if $\validator$ sends a~$\prevote(B,T,\validator)$ message and equivalently that $\validator$ precommits for~$B$ if it sends a message~$\precommit(B,T,\validator)$ for a block~$T$.
+Next, we describe the protocol rules that must be satisfied when sending prevote and precommit messages and the conditions for validators to decide for blocks.